dhowland/EasyAVR/docs/source/functions.rst

     Toggle switch.
 Press to change the state of the key.
 If the key is deactivated, pressing will activate it and vice-versa.

+Sticky
+    A single-use modifier toggle.
+This is a common accessibility mode known as "sticky keys" in Windows.
+It makes it possible to build modified keystrokes with individual button presses.
+Pressing a modifier toggles it on.
+Pressing any alphanumeric key (or the same modifier again) toggles it back off.
+This is only available on modifiers and Fn keys.

 Tap Key
     Also known as a 'dual use' key.
 When a key is assigned to this mode, it acts the same as normal but, if tapped, will send a normal scancode of